-Prerequisite: (F &E) Biology or Biology portfolio credit, and Geometry; (H) Biology or Biology portfolio credit, Geometry and Algebra 2
+Prerequisite: (F &E) Biology and Geometry; (H) Biology, Geometry and Algebra 2

-Piano 0.5/1 Credit | Gr.
-9, 10, 11, 12 | Course: 6111-6121
+Piano 0.5/1 Credit Gr.
+9, 10, 11, 12 Course: 6111-6121

 Students will survey a variety of skills and techniques applicable to piano keyboarding.
 These will include hand positions, common patterns, chords, folk tunes and necessary skills for beginning keyboardists.
 Students will practice further comprehension of properly and effectively using equipment through physical technique, literacy and practice.
 They will demonstrate how the elements of music are used to achieve unity and variety, tension and release and balance.
 Students are forming a collection of tools needed for proficiency.